 Make sure you plan accordingly for changes in temperature, whether intentional or otherwise.
 It’s wise to invest not just in a thermometer, but a thermometer which is attached to a ventilation and heating system, so that it can automatically manage the temperature of your grow room.
 A working automatic system can also provide you with excellent ventilation for fresh air and avoid carbon dioxide shortages.

-Read the article Marijuana & Temperature for more info
+Read our article Marijuana & Temperature for more info

-Read the article Marijuana & Humidity for more info
+Read our article Marijuana & Humidity for more info for more info

 Raise CO2 levels